chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - `created_by_uu` - uuid foreign key reference to the database user/role that created the record.
 - `updated` - timestamp indicating when the record was last updated.
 - `updated_by_uu` - uuid foreign key reference to the database user/role that last updated the record.
+- `session_uu` - must be set with every insert and update.
+This tells events (and everything else) what where the details (user,role,docdate, etc...) surrounding this change.

+Notes:

+- `stack_session` records become `is_processed` = true (immutable) after its first use.

 ### Optional Columns
 - `is_active` - boolean that indicates if a record can be modified. is_active also acts as a soft-delete.
 If a record has an is_active=false, the record should be be returned as an option for selection in future lists and drop down fields.
 This column must be present to update it after the initial save; therefore, it appears in most tables.